 Now that November is done, it’s a great time to close out your November books and schedule a meeting with your CPA!
-This is a perfect opportunity for your tax expert to tell you where you stand, and what you are likely to owe for taxes.
-Assuming your books are clean throughout the year, this should be a relatively easy thing to share with them.
+This is a perfect opportunity for your tax expert to tell you where you stand and what you are likely to owe for taxes.
+Assuming your books are clean throughout the year, this should be relatively easy to share with them.

 ZümiFi recommends sharing the following with your tax professional: